cscie114/csci-e-114-final-project-delpebricep/README.md

 ### Step 1: Installation

 To install this project, you must first clone this repository.
-Next, use your preferred shell/terminal application to navigate to the project's folder (e.g., ```cd csci-e-114-final-project-delpebricep```).
+Next, use your preferred shell/terminal application to navigate to the project's folder with ```cd csci-e-114-final-project-delpebricep```.

 While in the project's directory, run ```npm install``` to install the project's NPM dependencies.

+### Step 2: MongoDB Setup

+**NOTE:** Teaching instructors may skip to Step 3, as they can use the .env file submitted through Canvas to handle MongoDB credentials.

+In order for the leaderboard feature and Netlify functions to work locally, you will need to make a MongoDB database.
+[Follow these instructions from the official MongoDB website](https://www.mongodb.com/basics/create-database) to set one up.
+I recommend making a free MongoDB Atlas account and hosting the database there so it can be up at all times.

-### Step 2: Creating an Environment File
+### Step 3: Creating an Environment File

 Create a .env file at the root directory of your cloned repository.
+Go to your MongoDB database and acquire its connection URI, its database name, and the name of the collection you would like to store user scores under.

-It must look like the following:
+The .env file must look like the following:
 ```
 MONGODB_URI="[MongoDB connection URI for your database goes here]"
 MONGODB_DATABASE="[MongoDB database name goes here]"
 MONGODB_COLLECTION="[MongoDB collection name goes here]"
 ```

 **NOTE:** Teaching instructors may use the .env file submitted through Canvas instead.
-It contains the MongoDB variables I used throughout development of this project.
+It contains the MongoDB database credentials I used throughout development of this project.

 ### Step 3: Running the Project

 After completing the previous two steps, run ```npm start``` to run the project normally.
-To run the project locally with Netlify functions enabled, install the Netlify CLI then run
+To run the project locally with Netlify functions enabled, install the Netlify CLI then run ```netlify dev``.

 ## Assignment Components and Requirements